loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #import "figures.typ": *
 #import "@preview/curryst:0.5.1": rule, prooftree

-= System-Level Functional Language<slflChapter>
+= System-Level Functional Language<SlflChapter>

-// System-Level Functional Language (SLFL) is meant to be an intermediate compilation target for linearly typed functional programming languages.
+// System-Level Functional Language (#languageName) is meant to be an intermediate compilation target for linearly typed functional programming languages.
 Popular compilation targets today are LLVM, Cranelift, C, and compiling to assembly languages directly.
 // Although the aforementioned alternatives are all viable, for a functional programming language several transformations have to be made.
 For instance, most functional programming languages have closures.

-// SLFL consists of two fragments; positive and negative.
+// #languageName consists of two fragments; positive and negative.
 The positive fragment describes how terms are created, while the negative fragment describes how terms are consumed.
 // Two kinds, known size ($n,m$) and stack size $omega$.
 // Continuation-passing style.

-The intended use of SLFL is as a compiler intermediate representation for functional languages, similar to that of GHC Core #todo[CITE GHC CORE].
+The intended use of #languageName is as a compiler intermediate representation for functional languages, similar to that of GHC Core #todo[CITE GHC CORE].
-SLFL diverges from most functional language intermediate representations in that it prioritizes finer control over resources.
+#languageName diverges from most functional language intermediate representations in
+that it prioritizes finer control over resources.
 This is achieved by departing from the lambda calculus and its natural deduction root, rather taking inspiration from linear types, which is based on Girard's linear logic.

-In this section we will introduce the reader to SLFL.
+In this section we will introduce the reader to #languageName.

 == Grammar

-Before going into details on SLFL it can be helpful to get an overview of how the language looks.
-The grammar of SLFL is depicted in @slfl_grammar.
+Before going into details on #languageName it can be helpful to get an overview of how the language looks.
+The grammar of #languageName is depicted in @slfl_grammar.

-#figure(caption: [Grammar of SLFL], align(left, complete_grammar))<slfl_grammar>
+#figure(caption: [Grammar of #languageName], align(left, complete_grammar))<slfl_grammar>

 We will start by showing an example, and then explain the grammar.
 The example will assume $A$ and $B$ are concrete types which are inhabited by the values $a$ and $b$ respectively.

 $
   & "swap" : *((B times.circle A) times.circle ~(A times.circle B)) \
   & quad = lambda((x,y), k) -> k((y,x));\
   \
   & "main" : *~(A times.circle B) \
-& quad = lambda k -> "swap"((b,a), k); $
+  & quad = lambda k -> "swap"((b,a), k);
+$

 A module consists of a list of definitions, where a definition is a top-level function, akin to Haskell.
 A definition consists of a name, a type, and a value.
 The distinction between values and commands is the most interesting piece.
-Commands come into play in the bodies of lambdas, and commands are only terminated by a function call ($z(v)$), which ensures that SLFL is written in continuation-passing style.
+Commands come into play in the bodies of lambdas, and commands are only terminated by a function call ($z(v)$), which ensures that #languageName is written in continuation-passing style.